Five dead, including three children, in murder-suicide at Sacramento church

 David Fidel Mora-Rojas, is believed to have shot his three children, all under the age of 15, as well as a fourth individual, before killing himself, according to the Sacramento County sheriff’s office.

 Shots rang out around 5pm in the Arden-Arcade neighbourhood of Sacramento, police added.
+Other congregants or church employees were on the scene when the shooting took place.

 Officials have not disclosed the identity of the fifth victim.